Iceteavanill/Velociraptor_incident_display/README.md

 </p>

 When these components are assembled, the buck converter is functional.
-Between TP1 and one of the mounting holes or a gnd pad you can measure the output voltage.
+Between TP1 and one of the mounting holes or a GND pad you can measure the output voltage.
 It should be adjusted to 5.0V via the RV2 potentiometer.
 After that you can bridge the Jumper JP1.
 Jumper JP1 bridges the 5V power to the buck converter.
 Maybe you have to readjust the Buck converter after you power the whole circuit.
 But be aware that a too high voltage will damage the microcontroller! (definitely not speaking from experience).
 I also recommend securing the potentiometer with a bit of hot glue or loctite (the external kind, not thread lock).

 ### USB micro connector

-If you are using the same micro-B connector as in the bom, you must cut off the two little alignment pins on the bottom of the connector.
+If you are using the same micro-B connector as in the BOM, you must cut off the two little alignment pins on the bottom of the connector.
 The PCB house used was incompatible with the specs that would have been needed.

 ###  32.768kHz crystal

-The crystal I used would typically be tht mounted.
+The crystal I used would typically be THT mounted.
 I however wanted to minimize holes wherever possible.
 Only the legs have to be bent a bit to allow for SMD mounting.
 I also recommend securing the crystal with a bit of hot glue.

 ![A detail of the crystal](/pictures/Raptor_V3_crystal_detail.png)